 The 2023 National Survey of Stduent Engageent (NSSE) is being administered now!
 The survey goes to most first-year students and also those seniors likely to graduate in spring or summer.
 Check your email and Canvas over the next week for the invitatiom.
 For more information, see below, or go here.

 The Office of Institutional Research and Assessment has developed a comprehensive survey program designed to gather information about student backgrounds, and their experiences while enrolled and after they graduate from American University.
 In addition, student satisfaction and evaluation information is also collected.
-The following are descriptions of each of the surveys that are a part of the program, along with some of the most recent survey results.
+Below, there are descriptions of each of the surveys that are a part of the program.

 The Campus Climate Survey has been conducted by the Office of Institutional Research and Assessment since 1992.
 The survey is used to collect data about student satisfaction with various aspects of campus life.
-The focus on the survey changes each year to reflect the university's information needs.
-The survey is currently conducted every other spring.
+The survey was substantially revised in 2017, and conducted again in spring 2019.
+It is currently being administered (February 2023).

 Student engagement represents two critical features of collegiate quality.
 The first is the amount of time and effort students put into their studies and other educationally purposeful activities.
 The second is how the institution deploys its resources and organizes the curriculum and other learning opportunities to get students to participate in activities that decades of research studies show are linked to student learning.

-American University participates in NSSE every other year, most recently in Spring 2016.
+American University participates in NSSE every other year, most recently in Spring 2018.
+It will be adminstered again in Spring 2023 .
 You can contact the Office of Institutional Research and Assessment at email@example.com for more information, or visit http://nsse.iub.edu.